Dana Fabe: Early life and education

 Fabe was born in Cincinnati, Ohio in 1951.
-She grew up in the Hyde Park neighborhood and attended the Seven Hills School.
-Fabe earned a Bachelor of Arts degree from Cornell University in 1973 and a Juris Doctor from the Northeastern University School of Law in 1976.
+She grew up in Hyde Park, a Cincinnati neighborhood and attended the Seven Hills School in the city.
+She earned a Bachelor of Arts degree from Cornell University in Ithaca, New York in 1973 and a Juris Doctor degree from the Northeastern University School of Law in Boston in 1976.

 Career

-After completing law school in 1976, Fabe moved to Alaska for a clerkship with Justice Edmond Burke on the Alaska Supreme Court.
-Following her one-year clerkship, in 1977 she accepted a position as a staff attorney for the Alaska Public Defender Agency, working first in appeals, then misdemeanor trials, then felony trials, and then as head of the appellate division.
-In 1981, she was appointed by Alaska Governor Jay Hammond as the chief public defender for Alaska, replacing Brian Shortell when he became a judge.
-She served in that position until 1988, when she became a judge herself.
+After completing law school in 1976, Fabe moved to Juneau, Alaska for a clerkship with Justice Edmond W. Burke on the Alaska Supreme Court.
+After a year there, in 1977 she accepted a position as a staff attorney for the Alaska Public Defender Agency, working in appeals, then misdemeanor trials, next in felony trials, and then becoming the head of the appellate division.
+In 1981, she was appointed by Governor Jay Hammond as the chief public defender for Alaska, replacing Brian Shortell when he was appointed as a judge.
+She served in that position until 1988, when she became a judge.

-In 1988, Governor Steve Cowper appointed Fabe to the Alaska Superior Court.
-She served as a judge on that trial court in Anchorage from 1988 to 1996, including serving as the deputy presiding Judge of the Third Judicial District from 1992 to 1995, and as a training judge for that district.

-In March 1996, Governor Tony Knowles appointed Fabe to the Alaska Supreme Court, to fill the seat vacated by the retirement of Justice Daniel A. Moore Jr. Three times, her fellow justices elected her to three-year terms as the court's chief justice (2000–2003, 2006–2009, and 2012–2015).
-She was the first woman to serve as Justice and as chief justice, and the second individual to serve three terms as chief justice, after Jay Rabinowitz who served four.
+In 1988, Governor Steve Cowper appointed Fabe to the Alaska Superior Court in Anchorage.
+She served as a judge on the court from 1988 to 1996, including serving as the deputy presiding judge of the Third Judicial District from 1992 to 1995, and as a training judge for the district.
+In March 1996, Governor Tony Knowles appointed Fabe to the Alaska Supreme Court, to fill the seat vacated by the retirement of Justice Daniel A. Moore Jr. Her fellow justices elected her three times to a three-year term as the court's chief justice (2000–2003, 2006–2009, and 2012–2015).
+She was the first woman to serve as justice and as chief justice, and the second individual to serve three terms as chief justice, after Jay Rabinowitz who served four.

-Following the retirement of Justice David Souter from the Supreme Court of the United States in 2009, U.S. Senator Mark Begich recommended her as a possible successor in a letter to President Barack Obama.

-One of her focus areas during her terms as chief justice was outreach to tribal courts.
-An Indian Law and Order Commission report in 2013 of its investigation into public safety and justice system in Alaska Native villages commended Fabe's efforts to adapt traditional Native practices in sentencing, calling them "innovative, impressive and welcome."
+After the retirement of Justice David Souter from the Supreme Court of the United States in 2009, U.S. Senator Mark Begich recommended her as a possible successor in a letter to President Barack Obama.
+During her terms as chief justice one of the areas on which she focused, was outreach to tribal courts.
+An Indian Law and Order Commission report in 2013 of its investigation into public safety and justice system in Alaska Native villages, commended her efforts to adapt traditional Native practices in sentencing, calling them "innovative, impressive and welcome."
 Fabe retired from the bench on June 1, 2016.
-Since then, she continued to serve the Alaska appellate courts as needed, as a pro tempore judge, and she has conducted a private mediation practice.
+She continued to serve Alaska appellate courts as needed, as a pro tempore judge and she has conducted a private mediation practice.